gustavolpoletto/C-Masterclass---Exercises/README.md

 The goal of this repo is to build a **strong foundation in C programming** and document my progress while learning the language .

+> some sections were just explanation, this way not do not appear in the exercises.
 ---

 ## 🧠 Skills Practiced in This Course